Sapthagiri College of Engineering, Bengaluru: About

 Sapthagiri College of Engineering (SCE) is located at Chikkasandra, Hesarghatta Main Road, Bangalore.
-SCE is affiliated to Visvesvaraya Technological University, Belgaum and approved by the All India Council for Technical Education.
+SCE is affiliated with Visvesvaraya Technological University, Belgaum and approved by the All India Council for Technical Education.

 Sapthagiri College of Engineering maintains and creates an enabling learning environment for the students.
-It offers courses such as civil engineering, mechanical engineering, information science & engineering, biotechnology, electrical & electronics engineering, computer science & engineering, and electronics & communications engineering.
+It offers civil engineering, mechanical engineering, information science & engineering, biotechnology, electrical & electronics engineering, computer science & engineering, and electronics & communications engineering courses.